ArcetriAdaptiveOptics/arte/docs/dataelab.rst

             return self._slopes

+Note how we use a :py:class:`~arte.dataelab.data_loader.FitsDataLoader` instance instead of passing the filename directly.
+The filename would work too, but a data loader allows the BaseTimeSeries class to employ lazy loading while still doing things at construction time like checking for the file existance, etc. There is a :py:class:`~arte.dataelab.data_loader.NumpyDataLoader` for numpy files as well.

+Usually the time series sclass will correspond to a single FITS or numpy file, or to a subsection (like a single FITS extension), but if you have an exotic data layout you can either to the work manually, build a numpy array and pass it to the constructor, or derive your own class from :py:class:`~arte.dataelab.data_loader.DataLoader` for a more structure approach.

 In order to use the analyzer, rather than instantiate it directly, it is better to use its :py:meth:`~arte.dataelab.base_analyzer.BaseAnalyzer.get` method.
 This method has an internal cache and will reuse an Analyzer instance if the same tag